Here, we’ll cover some of the most common issues people have and address how to prevent and/or rectify the problems.

 slowly introduce your Python to it's new home by letting it explore the aquarium a little each night.

-g some fresh air.
+supplying some fresh air.
 Remember, Ball Pythons normally live underground where it’s humid.
-You’ll need some air movement so mold and mildew
+You’ll need some air movement so mold and

-doesn’t set in, yet maintain enough moisture so your snake can shed properly.
-When you see your snake going into shed, try to increase
+mildew doesn’t set in, yet maintain enough moisture so your snake can shed properly.
+When you see your snake going into shed, try to

-the humidity.
+increase the humidity.
 A bowl of wet long fiber sphagnum moss in the enclosure, is often, all it takes.
-Daily misting of the enclosure or hide will also
+Daily misting of the enclosure or hide

 Temperature is also very important.
 Ball Pythons come from the plains of Africa where it’s hot.
 Maintaining temperatures inside the